sushmamangalapally/TOMFrontEndChallenge/readme.md

 Please follow these directions precisely because they affect our ability to evaluate your results.

-1. Fork this repo
+1. Download this repo
-2. Do your coding challenge and push to your forked repo
+2. Do your coding challenge and zip up your local repo
-3. Email a link to your repo to steven@touchofmodern.com and the recruiter you were working with to let us know you're ready.
+3. Email the zip file to steven@touchofmodern.com and the recruiter you're working with to let us know you're ready.

 ## What we are looking for
 We are looking for several things with this challenge.
 First, of course, we're looking for your answer to be technically correct.
 Beyond that, we're also looking for: